Chin music: Baseball

 In baseball slang, it means a pitch that is thrown near the batter's face.
 The pitcher's intent may be to cause the batter to move "back" such that it is more difficult to hit a future outside pitch, to frighten the batter into a poorer batting approach, to intimidate opposing batters, or to actually hit the batter with the pitch.
 If the umpire suspects the pitcher of either of the latter two intentions, he may eject the pitcher immediately or warn both teams that any similar pitch will result in automatic ejection.
 The pitcher's manager may also be ejected or warned if the umpire believes the manager ordered the beanball.

 In the late 1800s, at baseball's inception, the phrase "chin music" was used to describe razzing or heckling from the fans.
 It began being used as a synonym for a brushback pitch around World War II.

 Cricket

 In cricket, chin music is a term for a bowling strategy where bouncers are aimed at the batsman's throat or chin.
 Rising rapidly off the pitch, the ball is difficult to play unless the batsman has quick footwork.
 If fended rather than avoided, it may yield a ballooned return catch to the bowler or to close-in fielders.
 This is a difficult ball to bowl, since a few inches on either side would present the batsman with a short ball that can be easily put away on either side of the pitch.
-It is not illegal in cricket, but the number of short deliveries allowed in an over is usually restricted, and bowlers who exceed this may get a warning from the umpire.
+It is not illegal in cricket, but the number of short deliveries allowed in an over is usually restricted, and bowlers who exceed this may get a warning from the umpire or may lead to a no ball, often given a free hit.